Services and supports during COVID-19

 You can register with An Post to have a postman or postwoman call to your house during their delivery route.
 The postal worker can contact the Alone helpline on your behalf if you need help to access local services.
 You have to register for this service.

-If you have post that you want delivered, you can put a sign in your window that says I HAVE MAIL, and the postman or postwoman will collect it and send it for you free of charge.
+If you have post that you want delivered, you can put a sign in your window that says I HAVE MAIL, and the postman or postwoman will collect it and send it for you free of charge until 31 December 2021.

 If you need to talk to someone urgently, you can call Samaritans at any time for free on 116 123.

-While you may not be able to see a counsellor face to face, you can access many mental health services online, over the phone and by text.
+If you cannot access face to face counselling, you can access many mental health services online, over the phone and by text.
 These include:

 If you are in distress or struggling to cope: